ropensci/beastier/doc/faq.md

 ### 3.4 How can I indicate something else?

 Submit an Issue.
-Or send an email to Richel Bilderbeek.
+Or send an email to Richèl Bilderbeek.

 ## [technical](#technical)